hyprland-community/hyprland-py/README.md

 # Hyprland-py
-An unofficial python wrapper for Hyprland's IPC supposed to somewhat work like awesomewm api in lua
+An unofficial async python wrapper for Hyprland's IPC supposed to somewhat work like awesomewm api in lua

 # Todo